 UK house prices have slowed in recent months, leading many homeowners to worry about how much they can expect to get for their property when they sell.

-Latest data from Halifax shows that the average cost of a UK home nudged downwards to £288,688 in June 2024, 0.1% less than in the preceding month, although prices were up 1.5% compared to the same month the previous year.
+Latest data from property website Rightmove shows that average new seller asking prices nudged downwards to £366,592 in November 2024, 1.4% less than in the preceding month, although prices were up 1.4% compared to the same month the previous year.
+Rightmove said that the fall was likely due to pre- and post-Budget jitters

 If you’re worried about falling house prices, particularly if you are planning to sell soon, remember that there are always things you can do to boost its appeal and hopefully bump up its value a little bit.